 The new regulations impose stricter penalties and fines on illegal operators and provide greater enforcement tools beginning as early as August 1, 2019, with other provisions of the law to go in effect in October 2020.

-Simple.
-If the owner of the vacation rental you booked is caught, he will be fined and your booking will be cancelled.
-You don’t want to be in the middle of not having accommodation, plus not be able to get your money back!
+If the owner is caught, he will be fined.
+Your booking will also be cancelled.
+You don’t want to deal with losing your accommodation and your money!
 You don’t want to stress out on your vacation, right?

 Alternatives to Vacation Rentals in Waikiki

-The new law bans all vacation rentals outside of resort areas, so it is safe to book a hotel in Waikiki or resort to begin with.
+The new law bans all vacation rentals outside of resort areas.
+It is safe to book a hotel in Waikiki or resort to begin with.
 If you booked a house, you might want to check if the vacation rental you booked is illegal or not.
 Here’s a map showing the resort zone in Waikiki (in red) to help you.

 Want a Vacation Rental in Waikiki?